1–2 spots available for Q2 · Claim yours

 TL;DR

-• A performance budget is a set of limits on page weight, load time, and key speed metrics that your team agrees not to exceed.
+• A web performance budget is a set of agreed limits on page weight, load time, and key speed metrics that your team commits not to exceed.

-• You do not need to be technical to set one.
-You need three numbers: a page weight limit, a load time target, and a Core Web Vitals threshold.
+• You do not need to be technical.
+You need three numbers: a page weight cap, a load time target, and a Core Web Vitals threshold.

 • Without a budget, your site gets slower over time as features pile up.
-With one, your team makes trade-offs before shipping, not after.
+With one, your team makes the trade-off before shipping, not after customers leave.

 3. The metrics that matter (in plain language)